What are Ship Prefixes?

 Ever wondered what does SS stands for on ships?
 Or what does USS stands for?

 Every single ship in the world has a name.
-It could be named after a country, a company or even a famous personality.
-However, no matter the name of the ship, every ship much include certain abbreviations or rather ship prefixes before their names.
+It could be named after a country, a company, or even a famous personality.
+However, no matter the name of the ship, every ship much include certain abbreviations or rather a ship prefixes before their names.

-The ships prefixes serve an essential purpose in the marine industry.
+The ship’s prefixes serve an essential purpose in the marine industry.
 A ship prefix that is written against the name of the ship helps in identifying the purpose or sometimes even the origin of that ship from a long distance.

 Ship prefixes or abbreviations are used in the names of naval ships as well as those from the merchant navy.
-Abbreviations or prefixes of most of the civilian’s ships often give the mode of propulsion of that particular vessel.
+Abbreviations or prefixes of most of the civilian ships often give the mode of propulsion of that particular vessel.